nkyriazis/electra_copy_exercises/README.md

 # Simple copy exercises for kids

-This is to generate simple exercises for kids to practive their writing.
+This is to generate simple exercises for kids to practice their writing.
 These sentences are sources from a `.json` file and are output to a ready-to-print `.docx` file, through templating.
 ![Example](img/example.png)

 ## Requirements